ory-am/gitdeploy-node-example/README.md

 ###Documentation

-From heroku.com, click Documentation, then click the Getting Started button, then click Node.js from the list of options on the left...which will take you here: https://devcenter.heroku.com/articles/nodejs
+From heroku.com, click "Documentation", then click the "Getting Started" button, then click "Node.js" from the list of options on the left, which will take you here: https://devcenter.heroku.com/articles/nodejs

-Install Heroku toolbelt from here: https://toolbelt.heroku.com/
+Install Heroku toolbelt from: https://toolbelt.heroku.com/

-Sign up via the website (no credit card required).
+Sign up via the website without any credit card requirement.

 Login using the command line tool: